veraison/services/README.md

 ## Utilities

-Services provides an API for CoRIM generation, see the [README.md](utils/gen-corim/README.md) inside utils/gen-corim directory for a more detailed explanation.
+Services now contains a `utils` folder to host various utilities.
+One such utility is a quick generation of Endorsements from the Evidence.
+Please see the [README.md](utils/gen-corim/README.md) inside utils/gen-corim for a more detailed explanation.